Discover folk - the CRM for people-powered businesses

 1. Leverage personalization at scale

-In 2024, your personalization strategy needs to go beyond {First Name}.
+In 2025, your personalization strategy needs to go beyond {First Name}.
 High-ticket sales thrive on creating a personalized experience for each potential buyer.
 Use social media and data analytics to understand customer behaviors and preferences, then tailor your interactions to meet their specific needs and desires.
-Implement tools like CRM systems that provide insights into customer interactions, which can be used to customize your sales pitches and follow-ups effectively.
+For sales teams of 20-50 people, implementing tools like CRM systems that provide insights into customer interactions becomes essential to customize your sales pitches and follow-ups effectively across your entire team.

 Tools we recommend: